 Montessori based her educational philosophy on specific principles: active learning, experimentation, critical thinking, day-dreaming and invention.
-Today, Montessori-inspired approaches revolve around these principles and can help guide you to create a Montessori-style playroom.
+Today, Montessori-inspired approaches revolve around these principles and can help guide you in creating a Montessori-style playroom.

-Here are five principles — and accompanying toy ideas — to guide you when setting up a Montessori-style playroom.
+Here are five principles — and accompanying toy ideas — to assist you when setting up a Montessori-style playroom.